Marrryy/react-postr/README.md

 3. Reply users’ posts with maximum character length: 100
 4. List all users’ newest posts with infinite scroll capabilities
 5. User can change UI language into several languages
+6. Check Connectivity
+7. User Location (Lan & Lon)

+Note :
+Infinite post can uncomment fetchData on pagelist.
+It's will only repeating the post has been made.
+Due to no mock API in this application.

 -----